North of Scotland Cardiothoracic Surgery Unit, Aberdeen Royal Infirmary

 You can find out more about the risk factors in the 'About cardiothoracic surgery' section.

-Thoracic surgery units undertake surgery for lung cancer, and other cancers within the chest such as thymoma or mesothelioma, collapsed lungs known as pneumothorax, major infections and to biopsy suspicious areas, among other surgery.
+Thoracic surgery units also undertake surgery for lung cancer, and other cancers within the chest such as thymoma or mesothelioma, collapsed lungs known as pneumothorax, major infections and to biopsy suspicious areas, among other surgery.
 The SCTS collects data on these other operations in the thoracic registry.
-Some data for this hospital from the 2015-16 audit year is given below:
+Some data for this hospital from the 2016-17 audit year* is given below;

 |Primary lung cancer resections all primary lung cancer resections||64|